Home & Handicraft

 ––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––

-Entry Fee: 50p per entry
+Entry Fee: 50p per entry (unless otherwise stated)

-Prize Money: 1st £4.00 2nd £3.00 3rd £2.00 unless otherwise stated
+Prize Money: 1st £4.00 2nd £3.00 3rd £2.00 (unless otherwise stated)

 ––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––

-Exhibits to be staged by 9.45am AND collected by 4.30pm on Show Day.
+• Exhibits to be staged by 9.45am.

-No Exhibits to be removed before 4.00pm
+• No Exhibits to be removed before 4pm.

-Judging commences at 10am
+• Judging commences at 10am prompt

-Points will be awarded as follows: 1st 3 points; 2nd 2 points; 3rd 1 point
+• Points will be awarded as follows: 1st 3 points; 2nd 2 points; 3rd 1 point

-Children’s ages as on Show Day
+• Children’s ages as on Show Day

-A complimentary exhibitors admission wristband will be issued to exhibitors making entries totalling £5 and upwards and combined entries with the Horticultural Section will also qualify.
+A complimentary exhibitors admission wristband will be issued to exhibitors making entries totalling £5

 Home Baking - Open